Erskine Veterans Charity: History

 A need for a dedicated war hospital was apparent during the First World War, as hospitals were struggling to keep up with the demands of the many limbless soldiers and sailors returning from war.
-It was then thought that Scotland should have a large, modern war hospital to cope with these type of injuries.
+It was then thought that Scotland should have a large, modern war hospital to cope with these types of injuries.
 A charitable committee was formed after a meeting in Glasgow.
 Sir William Macewen, a chief surgeon, was at the forefront of pushing through the need for such a facility.
 He met with Sir Thomas Dunlop the Lord Provost of Glasgow, who was enthusiastic.

 The next stage was to find a location for the hospital in the west of Scotland.
 After reviewing several sites it was decided that Erskine would be the location.
 Thomas Aikman, the owner of Erskine House, which is a mansion on the banks of the River Clyde, offered free use of his mansion and gardens for the period of the war and for 12 months after it was declared over.
 Then Sir John Reid, a charity committee member, bought the mansion house and gardens and gifted them to the charity.
 Princess Louise, Duchess of Argyll agreed to become the patron of the hospital and within a few weeks the Scottish public had donated £100,000 towards the facility.

+Agnes Carnochan Douglas was the first matron at Erskine.
+She began her nursing career at the Western Infirmary, Glasgow where she worked with Sir William Macewen.
+Macewen offered her the position of Matron at Erskine House.
+She started on 28 April 1916, first at Culzean Castle where patients were admitted while Erskine House was being transformed into a hospital.
+She spent six months travelling between Culzean and Erskine.
+Her role included patient care, recruiting staff, advising the hospitals Committees on issues such as furniture and equipment, and liaising with the War Office.

 The hospital was opened on 10 October 1916 and had an official opening on 6 June 1917 with Princess Louise making an appearance.